Fantasy Wargaming

-Fantasy Wargaming is a role-playing game published by Patrick Stephens Limited (U.K.) in 1981.
+Fantasy Wargaming is a tabletop role-playing game published by Patrick Stephens Limited (U.K.) in 1981.

 Description

 Fantasy Wargaming is a fantasy system set in medieval Europe.
-The first half of the book introduces role-playing concepts and describes medieval Europe's history, economy, religion, magic, etc. The latter half contains the game rules, covering character creation (flavored by astrology), social class, combat (where PC behavior and morale is often controlled by the dice), large scale combat, magic (based on actual medieval concepts), clerics and divine power, and monsters.
+The first half of the book introduces role-playing concepts and describes medieval Europe's history, economy, religion, magic, etc. The latter half contains the game rules, covering atrology themed character creation, social class, combat (where PC behavior and morale is often controlled by the dice), large scale combat, historically inspired magic, clerics and divine power, and monsters.

 Publication history

-Fantasy Wargaming was written by "a circle of gamers in and around Cambridge University under the leadership of Bruce Galloway," who would serve as editor of the project, and published by Patrick Stephens Limited in 1981 as a 222-page hardcover with cover and interior art by Lawrence Heath.
+Fantasy Wargaming was written by "a circle of gamers in and around Cambridge University under the leadership of Bruce Galloway," who served as editor of the project.
+It was published by Patrick Stephens Limited in 1981 as a 222-page hardcover with cover and interior art by Lawrence Heath.
 A second edition was published by Stein & Day in 1982.
 A third edition was published by Doubleday Book Club in 1982 as a 300-page digest-sized hardcover.

-This book should not be confused with Fantasy Wargaming by Martin Hackett, which was a set of fantastic wargames rules published in 1990 by Patrick Stephens Limited, nor with Hackett's 2007 roleplaying adaptation of those rules as Fantasy Gaming from the same publisher.
+This book should not be confused with Fantasy Wargaming by Martin Hackett, a set of fantastic wargames rules published in 1990 by Patrick Stephens Limited; nor with Hackett's 2007 roleplaying adaptation of those rules from the same publisher titled Fantasy Gaming.